sagarjaink/apify-mcp-server/README.md

     ```
 5. Restart Claude Desktop

-    - Fully quit Claude Desktop (ensure it’s not just minimized or closed).
+    - Fully quit Claude Desktop (ensure it's not just minimized or closed).
     - Restart Claude Desktop.
     - Look for the 🔌 icon to confirm that the Exa server is connected.